-We provide free, subsidized or full-fee early childhood educational opportunities for eligible families who meet criteria established through Head Start and State Title V. Comprehensive services, such as education, social services and health services are provided through collaboration with Head Start.
-Priority enrollment is given to those who reside within our district boundaries.
-Following is a brief description of the various program options available within the Early Learning and Care Department:
+The Early Learning and Care Department provides free, subsidized or fee based early childhood educational opportunities for eligible families who meet criteria.
+Programs and services are primarily supported by federal Head Start, California State Department of Education Child Development and First 5 Sacramento funding.
+Following is a brief description of the various program options available within the Early Learning and Care Department (ELC):